 If you do plot all the routes it should look something like this:

 It is sometimes useful to find the route between every possible origin and destination for example when producing an Origin-Destination (OD) matrix.
 If you wished to route from every LSOA to every other LSOA point this can easily be done by repeating the points.

 Warning routing from all points to all other point increases the total number of routes to calculate exponentially.
-In this case, 89 points results in 89 x 89 = 7921 routes, this will take a while.
+In this case, 89 points results in 89 x 89 = 7921 routes, on large datasets this will take a while.